dwhiffing/fury/content/aar/bf/bf3/bf3_aj/body.md

 **Impressions**

 Hoo boy, that is one tough little Island.
-I’m having flashbacks to Iceland\!
+I’m having flashbacks to Iceland!
 Anyone who tries charging in with unprotected low-level Tornadoes is in for a horrible time.
 Those SA-10s with elevated radars, and me having to approach over a vast open ocean with not a jot of cover is a really nasty situation.
 Even with the SA-10s down, it was still